Joshua-Chin/workflow_templates/README.md

 - Use an existing workflow.
 To extract the workflow json from an image, you can use this tool: <https://comfyui-embedded-workflow-editor.vercel.app/>

 I will get my workflow from the [ComfyUI_examples Wan 2.1 page](https://comfyanonymous.github.io/ComfyUI_examples/wan/).
 To get the workflow from the video on that page, I'll drag the video into [comfyui-embedded-workflow-editor](https://comfyui-embedded-workflow-editor.vercel.app/).
 Then I'll copy and paste it into a new json file on my computer.

+> [!IMPORTANT]
+>
+> Make sure you start ComfyUI with `--disable-all-custom-nodes` when creating the workflow file (to prevent custom extensions adding metadata into the saved workflow file)

 ### 3 — Obtain Thumbnails